exactly-once/EndToEndDeduplication/README.md

 Side effects have two-stage lifecycle.
 First, they are generated during the business transaction.
 Before each side effects is *generated*, its ID is recorded in the deduplication state (stored in the primary storage).
 At this stage the side effect can't yet be visible to the outside world.
 If a given attempt is later rolled back, the generated side effect is deleted.
 Once the business transaction commits and the incoming signal is marked as processed, the side effects associated with a successful attempt are *published* and the ones associated with other attempts are deleted to avoid generating garbage in the database.

+## Architecture

+Architecture is about the big picture.
+This is about end-to-end deduplication so let's describe what the *end* means here.
+The environment consists of multiple software systems, each managed by an independent (or autonomous) organization.
+These systems share no resources.
+They can be deployed to different hosting environments and build on different platforms.
+Systems communicate via HTTP in two ways:
+ - retrieving information stored in another system
+ - triggering a state change in another system

+### Services

+Systems are broken down into services.
+Services form the middle level of the hieararchy.